Grand-Axe/LushCoin/Readme.md

+Development is still in the early stages.
-Read the LushCoin white paper, its in the Docs folder.
+Read the LushCoin white paper to know where this is going; its in the Docs folder.